 It’s an excitement that extends to the wider Mogwai project too.

-“One of my criticisms of the industry was the lack of a supporting industry,” Phil says of his early years in the industry.
+“One of my criticisms of the industry was the lack of a supporting industry,” Phil says of his early years making beer.
 “We imported growlers from the States and didn’t have a yeast lab here or anything like that.”

 Since he started working with Mogwai close to a year ago, the door to the brewery has been left open for Josh, and the Five Barrel team has embraced the ability to get lab support when it comes to quality control too.
 What's more, he believes for the industry to flourish breweries need to make sure they invest in other small businesses.